gutow/Algebra_with_Sympy/ReadMe.md

   * BUG FIX: Singleton results of solve unnecessarily wrapped by extra list or finiteset.
 No longer double nested.
   * BUG FIX: When returning lists make solve respect user order of solutions.
+  * BUG FIX: Equation output threw error when Algebra_with_Sympy was imported as a submodule.
+Equation labeling turned off for this type of import to avoid error.
+  * BUG FIX: Equation labels are now copyable even with the newer MathJax commonHTML rendering.
   * Updates to requirements.txt.
 * 1.0.0 (January 2, 2024)
   * Added convenience operation `units(...)` which takes a string of space